nowakowsky/Pokerstars-Api/readme.md

 ########################
 ```
 ## This is just a side project to learn some programming basics written in few hours, do not expect too much.
 Anyway it is working pretty good
+### This is not completed app, treat it as a beta version

 ### It uses tesseract, opencv, pywin32, numpy and Pillow
 [Get tesseract installer](https://github.com/UB-Mannheim/tesseract/wiki)
 I was using tesseract-ocr-w64-setup-v5.0.0-alpha.20201127